omni-us/pagexml/doc/PageXML-API.md

 #### `public void `[`loadImage`](#class_page_x_m_l_1a74593bb0b4ca5e266dfc5650ca5009d0)`(`[`xmlNodePt`](#_page_x_m_l_8h_1af218c64e915cb44ddde63d5f20078a80)` node,const char * fname,const bool resize_coords,int density)`

+Loads an image for a Page in the XML.

+#### Parameters
+* `node` Pointer to a Page node or a descendant.

+* `fname` File name of the image to read, overriding the one in the XML.

+* `resize_coords` If image size differs, resize page XML coordinates.

+* `density` Load the image at the given density, resizing the page coordinates if required.

 #### `public void `[`loadImages`](#class_page_x_m_l_1a21450ed106a7a385b9b391b6cb033d4c)`(const bool resize_coords,const int density)`

+Loads images for all pages in the XML.

+#### Parameters
+* `resize_coords` If image size differs, resize page XML coordinates.

+* `density` Load the image at the given density, resizing the page coordinates if required.

 #### `public int `[`simplifyIDs`](#class_page_x_m_l_1a5d3b4a59cecbf6fdf8c84f806a7648f0)`()`